SAP/btp-environment-variable-access/fosstars_report.md

 ### Project activity

-Score: **unknown**, confidence is 0.0 (min), weight is 0.5 (medium)
+Score: **10.0**, confidence is 10.0 (max), weight is 0.5 (medium)

 The score evaluates how active a project is.
 It's based on number of commits and contributors in the last 3 months.

-A score value couldn't be calculated because the number of commits is unknown
+75 commits in the last 3 months results to 10.00 points 5 contributors increase the score value from 10.00 to 12.00

 This sub-score is based on 2 features:

-1. Number of commits in the last three months: **unknown**
+1. Number of commits in the last three months: **75**
-1. Number of contributors in the last three months: **unknown**
+1. Number of contributors in the last three months: **5**

 ### Project popularity